 Important dates and information

-- Bonus point and preference point applications will be accepted up to March 16, 2017 11 p.m.
+- Bonus point only applications will be accepted up to March 15, 11 p.m.
 MST.

-- You can apply online or by calling or visiting a UDWR office.
+- You may apply online or by calling or visiting any UDWR office.

-- Results will be emailed or available online on or before May 31, 2017.
+- Results will be emailed or available online on or shortly before May 31, 2018.

-- Hunters must have a valid hunting or combination hunting and fishing license to apply for tags.
-Hunting licenses are valid for 365 days from date of purchase.
+- Hunters must have a valid hunting or combination hunting/fishing license to apply.

 - Withdrawing or correcting an application is allowed before the application deadline.
 Corrections are made by withdrawing an application and submitting a new one.
 Be aware: you will be charged the $10 application fee again to make adjustments.

 - Nonresidents may apply for and build points for all available species.

-- Residents may only apply for one limited entry species: elk, deer or pronghorn as well as only one OIL species (bighorn sheep, moose, mountain goat or bison).
+- Residents may apply for one limited entry species: elk, deer or pronghorn as well as only one OIL species (bighorn sheep, moose, mountain goat or bison).

-- OIL means you can only draw one permit in Utah for each one of the following species in your LIFETIME (bull moose, bison, desert bighorn sheep, Rocky Mountain bighorn sheep, mountain goat).
+- OIL means you can only draw and hunt in Utah for each one of the following species in your lifetime (bull moose, bison, desert bighorn sheep, Rocky Mountain bighorn sheep and mountain goat).

-- Reporting your hunt information is required for any once-in-a-lifetime or limited entry hunt within 30 days of the end of your hunt even if you did not harvest.
+- Reporting your hunt information is required for any OIL within 30 days of the end of your hunt even if you did not harvest.
 If you do not report your harvest you will not be allowed to apply the following year unless you pay a $50 late fee.